 Some quiz masters use helpers to make independent marking, often after each round.
 But, it can be slow and the fun evening may lose some momentum.
 Even so, using this system enables you to provide an interesting running total.
 It tends to keep players attentive as the quiz progresses.

-Pub Quiz Rules: How to Run Pub Quizzes
+Pub Quiz Rules and Regulations: How to Run a Pub Quiz Format